 This is a good question.
 My experience with mobile application development and, in particular, intuitive design, makes me a good match for this position.
 In my most recent role, I was responsible for the development of an app that could identify user trends and alter its functions accordingly.
 I would love to bring my development skills and passion for intuitive design to this position.

 You explained earlier that you are preferably looking for candidates with leadership skills.
-In my 8 years as a departmental manager, I have managed teams of over 40 people.
-In this time, I developed key managerial and motivational skills that contributed to my department meeting and exceeding sales targets for 5 years in a row.
+In my eight years as a departmental manager, I have managed teams of more than 40 people.
+In this time, I developed key managerial and motivational skills that contributed to my department meeting and exceeding sales targets for five years in a row.
 I would love to bring my skills and leadership abilities to your company.